Options & Costs

-You can build from several different shapes and styles of instruments at the Hancock Guitar Making Course.
-The prices are based on the complexity of the build, the time it takes and the materials used.
+You can build either an acoustic or electric guitar or bass at the Hancock Guitar Making Course.
+There are several options and prices are based on the complexity of the build, the time it takes and the materials used.

-The Advanced Acoustic offers a lot of scope to customise the style and materials of the guitar you build.
+The Simple Acoustic offers a lot of scope to customise the style and materials of the guitar you build.

-You can choose to build a Dreadnought, 000, Orchestra Model or Weissenborn lap-slide guitar.
-You can also add a cutaway to the body shape.
+You can choose to build a Dreadnought, 000, Orchestra Model or Parlour guitar.
+You can also add a cutaway to the selected body shapes.

-The aesthetic style of guitar you will build is very different from the Martin-style.
+The aesthetic style is simple and elegant.
 The instruments are left free from edge binding and the same material is used for the top, back and sides to give the guitar a more modern, seamless look.

 Unique and beautiful timbers can be used for the top, back and sides to give the finished guitar a stunning look.
 The most popular choice is Australian Blackwood while Mahogany, Hawaiian Koa or a number of other timbers can be used.

 The Custom Acoustic Guitar option includes three extra days to allow for more a more complicated build.
-This extra time allows you to customise your guitar even more than with the Martin-style or Advanced Acoustic options
+This extra time allows you to customise your guitar even more than with the Simple Acoustic option.

-You can choose from a number of shapes including Dreadnought, 000, Orchestra and Weissenborn profiles.
+You can choose from a number of shapes including Dreadnought, 000, Orchestra and Parlour Guitar profiles.
 It is also possible to build an acoustic bass.

 Why not build a truly unique guitar by using your favourite timber?
 If you don’t have a preference we can make some suggestions from our stock of timbers.
 We keep a variety of Rosewoods from Brazil, India, Honduras and Madagascar, Mahogany from Brazil and Africa, as well as many unique sets of Australian native timbers including Blackwood, Queensland Maple and Bunya Pine.